wodby/docs/stacks/template.md

 You can specify CPU limits and requests for a container in the following formats:

 ```
-100 - Request 1 Core.
+1000 - Request 1 Core.
-150 - Request 1.5 Core.
+1500 - Request 1.5 Core.
+650 - Request 0.65 Core.
-100:200 - Request 1 Core.
-Limit 2 Cores.
+200:250 - Request 0.2 Core.
+Limit .25 Core.
 ```
+Minimum value is 100.

-Limit is a # of CPU cores (100 for 1 core) available for a container.
+Limit is a # of CPU cores (1000 for 1 core) available for a container.
 When a container exceeds this limit, it will be terminated (and automatically started again).
 Request defines how many CPU cores must be available on a server to start this container (used in clusters).

 ### ports